-As an example of the work Mr. Collyard has recently completed, he served as lead counsel for U.S. Bank in a multi-billion dollar case brought by the People of the State of California for alleged unfair competition related to foreclosed properties.
+As another example, Mr. Collyard was lead counsel for U.S. Bank in a multi-billion dollar case brought by the People of the State of California for alleged unfair competition related to foreclosed properties.
 The case settled on the eve of a several-month trial, after Mr. Collyard sued a dozen of the largest banks who serviced the properties at issue.
-The plaintiffs in that case sought billions of dollars in alleged fines and a permanent injunction that would change the way trustees and servicers do business together.
+The plaintiff in that case sought billions of dollars in alleged fines and a permanent injunction that would change the way trustees and servicers do business together.
 The case settled after the plaintiff agreed to drop its request for an injunction and agreed that U.S. Bank as trustee should pay $0.
 (In a previous case against another major financial institution, the plaintiff was able to secure an injunction against that institution.)

-In addition, Mr. Collyard recently served as lead counsel for U.S. Bank in a financial litigation case in the Eastern District of Virginia.
-The case settled on the eve of trial in U.S. Bank’s favor for the same seven-figure number Mr. Collyard was going to request from the jury.
+Mr. Collyard also served as lead counsel for U.S. Bank in a financial litigation case in the Eastern District of Virginia.
+That case settled on the eve of trial in U.S. Bank’s favor for the same seven-figure number Mr. Collyard was going to request from the jury.

 In addition, Mr. Collyard won a complex antitrust and racketeering case in federal court in Illinois for SuperValu.
 The plaintiffs’ initial demand was approximately $30 million.
 Mr. Collyard argued and won a motion to dismiss in that case that kicked out the majority of the claims against SuperValu.
 That resulted in the plaintiffs agreeing to dismiss their remaining claims and settling the case for $0.

-As another example, Mr. Collyard represented TiVo (with the Irell & Manella law firm) in massive patent infringement cases against Verizon and AT&T in federal court in Texas, relating to multimedia time warping technology.
+Mr. Collyard also represented TiVo (with the Irell & Manella law firm) in massive patent infringement cases against Verizon and AT&T in federal court in Texas, relating to multimedia time warping technology.
 Mr. Collyard handled the damages claims.
 TiVo reached settlements and business deals in each of those cases which resulted in hundreds of millions of dollars in payments to TiVo.

 Mr. Collyard also settled a patent case in federal court in Delaware against some of the world’s largest online retailers.
 Mr. Collyard settled the case in favor of his client on confidential terms that paid his client millions of dollars.